Ireland: Transformation of Social and Political Conflict

 (ISPR 3000 / 4 credits / 120 class hours)

 The culmination of the program, the Independent Study Project (ISP) provides the student with the opportunity to undertake an in-depth study of a particular social or political issue in Ireland.
 During the ISP, students directly apply the concepts and skills developed in the Research Methods and Ethics course.
 The seminars in Conflict Transformation and in Social and Political Movements for Change provide the intellectual background necessary for the successful completion of an ISP in Ireland.
 The ISP is a unique opportunity for undergraduate students to conduct original, independent research; undertake an internship; or produce a piece of creative work related to conflict.

 Duration: 15 weeks

 Prerequisites: None.
-Coursework in and/or personal commitment to peace and conflict studies is strongly recommended.
-Read more...
+Coursework in peace and conflict studies recommended Read more...